dinesh-thiyagarajan/Juice-Kadai/README.md

 - Please read the documentation for compose multiplatform [setup](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-setup.html) and follow the process
 - Choose the type of build that you wanted, ex: desktop, android, ios
 - Sync the gradle and see if you are able to build the project, if successful click on run
+- Create a new project in firebase
+- Copy the Database URL and API Key from firebase console and paste it in local.properties in their respective fields
+- Run the app

 # Acknowledgements